 David served as CSaP's Founding Director from 2008 to 2015.
 His talk illustrated how academia and government can work well together, given the right conditions.
 Specifically, building a strong network of academics and policy makers who interact through one-to-one meetings has been the key.
 This is embodied by the CSaP Policy Fellowship, which is the now being used as a model by other institutions in the UK and mainland Europe.

-Listen to David's lecture here:
+Watch David's lecture here:

 A transcript of David's lecture can be downloaded here.